 Technical Snapshot: The 1984 Setup

-• Biathlon Range: A modern shooting range featured 36 targets located immediately adjacent to the start-finish area.
+• Biathlon Range: A modern semi-automatic shooting range featured 36 targets located immediately adjacent to the start-finish area.

 • Press Facilities: A dedicated auxiliary press center of 1,000 square meters was established at the venue.
 Managed by the Belgrade newspaper Borba, it provided 96 desks, 16 phone booths, and 15 teleprinters to serve the international media.